lambda-deadshot/lambda-client/README.md

 **Colorblind Filters**

-- Unlike justatree (the deadshot.io developer), we actually care about the colorblind community.
-As such, Lambda Client provides filters that attempt to correct the following types of colorblindness:
+- Lambda Client provides filters that attempt to correct the following types of colorblindness:
   - Protanopia
   - Deuteranopia
   - Tritanopia